broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 # 5.3.1
 2022-04-05 (Date of Last Commit)

-* Changed the Optimus wdl logic to skip splitting fastqs if the total input size for read 1 and read 2 is smaller than 30 G.
+* Changed the Optimus WDL logic to skip splitting FASTQs if the total input size for read 1 and read 2 is smaller than 30 GB.

 # 5.3.0
 2022-02-22 (Date of Last Commit)